alexanderzimmermann/HookFramework/Docs/languages/en/ref/installation.rst

 Install and configure the hook framework
 ----------------------------------------

-Just copy the directories Core and Listener to a directory you want them to reside.
 Be sure that the folders and files are executable by the PHP CLI.
 For example in ``/opt/hookframework/``.

 Configuration file
 ~~~~~~~~~~~~~~~~~~